-Maintenance of healthy teeth, gums and fresh breath is simple if it is done regularly by using good home techniques and on average, six monthly visits to Frederick Street Dental Clinic We can then identify any changes to your teeth or gums and pick up any potential concerns before they have a chance to develop.
+Maintenance of healthy teeth, gums and fresh breath is simple if it is done regularly by using good home techniques and on average, six monthly visits to Frederick Street Dental Care.
+We can then identify any changes to your teeth or gums and pick up any potential concerns before they have a chance to develop.

-Our holistic approach is designed to thoroughly analyse all aspects of your dental health and well being.
-Your hygiene maintenance appointments combined with our comprehensive examination covers a wide range of areas.
+Our holistic approach is designed to thoroughly analyse all aspects of your dental health and well-being.
+Your Hygiene maintenance appointments combined with our comprehensive examination covers a wide range of areas.
 This includes monitoring of many conditions such as gum recession, hairline cracks in your teeth, dietary habits, jaw joint imbalances and oral cancer screening.

-- Brush at least twice a day for 2-3 minutes with fluoride toothpaste.
+- Brush at least twice a day for 2-3 minutes with fluoride toothpaste

 - Brush with a small soft tooth brush using a circular action to the gum level as this is where most plaque builds up.

-- For best results use an electric toothbrush such as Braun-Oral B electric tooth brushes.
+- For best results use an electric toothbrush such as Braun-Oral B electric tooth brushes

-- Avoid scrubbing back and forth as this can cause gum recession or tooth wear.
+- Avoid scrubbing back and forth as this can cause gum recession or tooth wear

 - Move along one tooth at a time with the brush head angled down to the gum line to ensure nowhere is missed.